 There is no wonder that the demand for talented Tattoo Artists is greater than ever in America and around the world.

-If you have the talent, why not start your Tattoo shop from home where you can make $100 hour or more.
+If you have the talent, it would be nice to start your Tattoo shop from home where you can make $100 hour or more.

-Offering the service from home can provide you with some advantages but will also include some disadvantages or roadblocks.
+Offering the service from home would provide you with some advantages but will also include some disadvantages or roadblocks.

 –Tattoo Artist Talent and training.
 If you do not already have the training to perform Tattoos then it is recommended that you complete an apprenticeship so that you receive the proper training.
 You can still start a Tattoo shop without the training and talent by hiring a Tattoo artist.
 It would be difficult to start a home-based business by hiring an artist and may be better suited for a Tattoo shop in the retail or commercial building.